-The college goes above and beyond to help students succeed by offering free tutoring, financial aid and connections with local businesses.
+The college goes above and beyond to help students succeed by offering free tutoring, financial aid for those who qualify and connections with local businesses.

 Rockford Career College provides students with programming in six career fields, including the skilled trades, a field that has courses and programs specifically designed to develop important skill sets.
 This critical approach to skill-building is designed to expand a student’s knowledge base, which in turn sets them up for a prosperous career.
 The training offered can also propel current employees to a higher-paying position in the next phase of their career.

-There are several skilled trade programs available at the college, including automotive technology; CNC and robotic manufacturing; construction administration; electrical technician; heating, ventilation, air conditioning and refrigeration technician; and welding.
+There are several skilled trade programs available at the college, including electrical technician, welder, and heating, ventilation, air conditioning and refrigeration technician.

-Students are also spoiled with a career services team that has networked with numerous employers and is ready and willing to help.
+Students benefit from a career services team that has networked with numerous employers and is ready and willing to help.